Introducing Cadabra: a symbolic computer algebra system for field theory problems: Conclusions

 We have discussed the capabilities of the new computer algebra system ``\Cdb'', by applying it to a number of concrete calculations.
 There are several aspects of this system which make it particularly well-suited to solve field-theory problems.
 Firstly, it uses (a subset of)~\TeX{} not only for output, but also for input.
 Compared to other computer algebra systems, this makes it much easier to input complicated expressions without errors, as there is hardly any new syntax to be learnt.
 Secondly, the program has built-in facilities for many concepts which occur in field theory, like anti-commuting variables, gamma matrix algebra, implicit dependence on coordinates, accents, multiple dummy index sets, canonicalisation of tensor expressions and so on.
 Although there exist other systems which share some of the functionality of \Cdb, the implementation in \Cdb was designed from scratch so as to make problem solving resemble as close as possible the steps one would follow with pencil and paper.

 The program is entirely built on freely distributable software libraries, i.e.~it does not make use of any proprietary computer algebra system.
-The system is available in source code as well as in binary form for Linux and Mac OS~X computers; the reader is referred to the web site~\url{http://www.aei.mpg.de/~peekas/cadabra/} for download and installation instructions as well as the address of the mailing list.
+The system is available in source code for all supported platforms, as well as in binary form for Linux and Windows computers; the reader is referred to the web site~\url{http://cadabra.science} for download and installation instructions as well as the help forum.

-Given the program's scope and size, and the fact that this is only the first public release, there of course remains quite some room for improvements and additions.
-Planned future enhancements include e.g.~two-component spinors, automatic canonicalisation using Fierz identities, and twistor objects.
+Given the program's scope and size, there of course remains quite some room for improvements and additions.
+An upcoming paper will describe the improvements introduced in the 2.x series. \eject